Koenkk/zigbee2mqtt.io/docs/information/flashing_via_uniflash.md

 UNIFLASH can be used to flash certain Texas Instruments MCUs (e.g. CC26X2R1 and CC1352P-2).
 It runs on Windows, macOS and Linux.

+**n.b.** UNIFLASH sometimes needs to update the programmer firmware, and this can fail if the device is connected to a USB 3 port.
+If this occurs, switch to a USB 2 port.

 **Note for flashing on Linux:** Uniflash does not work well on some distributions. specifically, Fedora 31 may have some issue.
 Combinations that are verified to be working are:
 - *Ubuntu 18.4 (LTS)*:
   - fresh install